Françoise Brochard-Wyart

-Françoise Brochard-Wyart (born 1944) is a French theoretical physicist.
-Currently, she is a professor of theoretical soft matter physics at the Curie Institute.
+Françoise Brochard-Wyart (born 1944) is a French theoretical physicist of soft matter.
+Currently, she is a emeritus professor of physical chemistry of Sorbonne University at the Curie Institute in Paris.

 Biography

 Born in Saint-Étienne, Brochard-Wyart studied at École normale supérieure de Cachan from 1964 to 1968 and obtained a degree in physics.
 Following her degree she studied for a PhD in liquid crystals under the supervision of Pierre-Gilles de Gennes.
 She obtained her PhD in 1974.